-- Focus on specific and well-established definitions, such as the Utrecht work on engagement.
+Focus on specific and well-established definitions, such as the Utrecht work on engagement (see above).

 A broad employee engagement strategy might focus on:

-- Organisational commitment: feeling attached to the organisation and intending to stay.
+Organisational commitment: feeling attached to the organisation and dedicated to their work.

 What are the benefits of employee engagement?

 Feeling engaged is evidently good for workers.
 Most definitions of engagement describe employees who are healthier, happier, more fulfilled or more motivated.
-For organisations, research has repeatedly shown that measures of engagement go hand in hand with higher performance.
-More broadly, other research shows that positive relationships between aspects of employee engagement and various other business metrics, including customer satisfaction, productivity, innovation, staff retention, efficiency and health and safety performance.
+For organisations, research has repeatedly shown that measures of engagement go together with higher performance.
+More broadly, other studies show that positive relationships between aspects of employee engagement and other business metrics, including customer satisfaction, productivity, innovation, staff retention, efficiency and health and safety performance.